We work with more than 300 partners to bring you better travel deals

 The cheapest flights to Europe are usually found when departing on a Monday.
 The departure day with the highest cost at present is Saturday.

 Europe flights can be made cheaper if you choose a flight in the morning.
-Booking a flight in the afternoon will likely mean higher prices.
+Booking a flight in the evening will likely mean higher prices.

 Taking a cheap flight to Europe lands many a traveler smack bam in the middle of a life-changing experience.
 Getting lost in the romantic streets of Paris, sampling authentic German beers at the Oktoberfest, lazing on the heavenly beaches of Greece; these are but a drop in the ocean when compared to all the amazing experiences to be had on the majestic continent that is Europe.
 It’s not hard to understand why the appeal of Europe transcends boundaries, geography, and languages; it truly is a one of a kind destination where you might just lose your heart for good!